Rowdy Tellez Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.32 team ERA that ranks 17th among all league pitching staffs.
+- The Pirates have the 17th-ranked team ERA across all league pitching staffs (4.32).

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (67 total, one per game).
+- Pirates pitchers combine to give up 68 home runs (one per game), the second-fewest in baseball.

-- The left-hander's most recent time out came on Friday against the New York Mets, when he threw seven innings, surrendering two earned runs while giving up seven hits.
+- The righty last appeared on Sunday against the New York Mets, when he went seven innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.